 We may combine (‘aggregate’) a transaction for you with our own orders and orders of other clients.
 Please note that when we operate in this manner, this is purely to assist in the execution of your order.
 The effect of aggregation may on some occasions work to your disadvantage.

 Research analysts are forbidden from managing investments on behalf of clients and they report to a senior manager who does not have responsibility for managing clients’ investments.

-Research analysts in the Investment Management Division can manage their own accounts and they may hold stock in the companies they research, however they are prohibited from managing their own accounts, although they may hold stock in the companies they research as a result of the decisions of the Account Executives to whom they have delegated the management of their portfolio, or for historical reasons.
+Research analysts in the Investment Management Division can manage their own accounts and they may hold stock in the companies they research, however they are prohibited from dealing against their own research recommendations.
+They may also hold stock in the companies they research as a result of the decisions of the Account Executives to whom they have delegated the management of their portfolio, or for historical reasons.